Before You Submit

 **Eligibility & Age Verification:

-This contest is open to high school students aged 14-18 at the time of [[submission]].
+This contest is open to high school students aged 14-18 at the time of November 30, 2026.
 Winners will be required to verify their eligibility before receiving prizes, which may include providing a copy of a school ID, report card, or a signed consent form confirming age and enrollment.
-If a winner cannot verify their eligibility within [X days] of notification, an alternate winner may be selected.
+If a winner cannot verify their eligibility within 14 days of notification of notification, an alternate winner may be selected.